stevwyman/stevwyman.github.io/game_theory.md

 * in Rock Paper Scissors, the players simultaneously have to make a decision and do not know what the other is choosing

 Therefore the games have different approaches for solving them.
 Parallel games can be used using payoff matrices and sequential games can be solved by backward induction.

+Repeated games are not equal to Stochastic games -> see also Markov Decision Process

+Learning in Game Theory
+* Fictitious Play
+* No-regret Learning

 <p align="right">(<a href="#game-theory-top">back to top</a>)</p>